-Raju Rai, founder principal of Babylon International School believes education is not limited to simply reading and writing.
+Raju Rai, founder principal of Babylon National School believes education is not limited to simply reading and writing.
 It has to include the holistic development of students.
 Connecting Classrooms has enabled his students to connect with people from all over the world and introduced them to global learning.
 He believes the teachers at his school are also benefitting from this exposure and are growing with the students to become more competent and smarter teachers.

 While the project-based learning wasn’t entirely new for the students, International School Award (ISA) has added a new, international dimension to their learning.
 ISA encourages the habit of collecting and exhibiting works, thus promoting ownership and confidence.
 The exchanges over Skype are novel and exciting for them.
 Despite the challenges of poor internet connection and time-zones, students from grade 1 had a fun and memorable exchange with students in Pakistan about what their family means to them.